One of the largest cathedrals in the world!

 Fifth, though we often think of churches featuring only old-fashioned images, St. John the Unfinished contains a number of modern touches in its decor, partly because its ongoing construction means that some of the decoration took place quite recently.

 For example, there are images of the Titanic and a television on one of the stained glass windows, and statues of Gandhi, Martin Luther King Jr., and Susan B. Anthony stand on the stone parapet.
+(As far as I know, there’s no Daniel Tiger, but who knows?!)
 Keith Haring famously contributed the Triptych.

 Bicycle and Pet Blessings…

-Sixth, as the official website of the cathedral explains, once a year you can bring your animals or your bikes to be blessed!
+Sixth, as the official website of the cathedral explains, once a year you can bring your animals or your bikes to be blessed at St. John the Divine cathedral in NYC!
 I love the idea of a blessed bicycle or guinea pig.

 Seventh and finally, it is super easy and inexpensive to visit the cathedral.
-Numerous transportation options will carry you to its location at Amsterdam Ave. between West 110 and 113 Street, and to get in, the only fee is a “suggested donation” of $10.
+Numerous transportation options will carry you to its location at Amsterdam Ave. between West 110 and 113 Street, and to get in to visit St. John the Divine, NYC, the only fee is a “suggested donation” of $10.

 Where to Stay in New York City: